jbgao/BPFM/README.md

 ### About

-MATLAB implementation of "Ordered Subspace Clustering with Block-diagonal Priors" (PDF)
+MATLAB implementation of "Ordered Subspace Clustering with Block-diagonal Priors" (PDF) from the following forthcoming paper

-Ordered Subspace Clustering with Block-diagonal Priors Fei Wu, YongLi Hu, YanFeng Sun, Junbin Gao, BaoCai Yin IEEE Transactions on Cybernetics, 2015
+Fei Wu, Yongli Hu, Yanfeng Sun, Junbin Gao, Baocai Yin, Ordered Subspace Clustering with Block-diagonal Priors, to appear in *IEEE Transactions on Cybernetics*, 2015

 ### Acknowledgement